 It makes me want to scream.

-Some people argue that it’s discrimination, and just because it’s the gays discriminating against straights for once that doesn’t make it right.
-Some people think that those women are our allies and we should be coveting closer interaction with them.
-Some people think that it’s straight money going into gay coffers, and that’s always a good thing.
-On the other hand some people think that those women aren’t allies at all, they’re only there because they think it’s ‘daring’, and that it’s a safe space.
+Some people argue it’s discrimination, and just because it’s queerfolk discriminating against straights for once that doesn’t make it right.
+Others think that those women are our allies and we should be coveting closer interaction with them.
+And some people think that it’s straight money going into gay coffers, and that’s always a good thing.
+On the other hand some people think that those women aren’t allies at all, they’re only there because they think it’s “daring,” and that it’s a safe space.
 That they treat going to a gay bar like a field trip to the zoo.
 That they have no right imposing on our safe space.

 So okay there are still lines drawn in the sand between gay and straight, and sometimes both sides get defensive when someone strays over to the “wrong” side.
 Perhaps we’re our own worst enemies, because we want inclusion into straight spaces, but we want to keep our places sacred.
-The truth is I think that gay bars are an important part of the socialisation process for young, newly-out gay people and without them our community would be a lot more fractured and isolated than it otherwise is.
+The truth is I think that gay bars are an important part of the socialisation process for young, newly out gay people and without them our community would be a lot more fractured and isolated than it otherwise is.